lsst-sqre/phalanx/docs/ops/cachemachine/updating-recommended.rst

 In most environments, cachemachine only ensures pulling of the latest two weekly images, and it is therefore not at all unusual for more than two weeks to go by before approving a new version.

 Usually this doesn't matter: the image cache on a node uses a Least Recently Used replacement strategy, and the great majority of users spawn "recommended," so it's not going to be purged.
-However, there is a display bug in the nublado2 options form that can occur.
+However, there is a display bug in the Notebook Aspect spawner form can occur.

-If a new node has come online after the recommended weekly has rolled out of the weekly list, then, although the new node will pre-pull "recommended", it will not pre-pull the corresponding weekly by the weekly tag, and thus cachemachine, and therefore the options form, will fail to resolve "recommended" to a particular weekly, which means the description in parentheses after the image name will be empty.
+If a new node has come online after the recommended weekly has rolled out of the weekly list, then, although the new node will pre-pull "recommended", it will not pre-pull the corresponding weekly by the weekly tag
+Cachemachine, and therefore the options form, will fail to resolve "recommended" to a particular weekly, which means the description in parentheses after the image name will be empty.

 Fortunately, this is easy to fix.